ma4nn/php-rss-writer/README.md

 # \Suin\RSSWriter

-`\Suin\RSSWriter` is yet another simple RSS writer library for PHP 5.4 or later.
+`\Suin\RSSWriter` is yet another simple RSS writer library for PHP.
 This component is Licensed under MIT license.

 This library can also be used to publish Podcasts.

+This fork of [the original package](https://github.com/suin/php-rss-writer) mainly raises the PHP compatibility level to >= 8.1.

 ## Quick demo